kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### ModSecurity

 [ModSecurity](http://modsecurity.org/) is an OpenSource Web Application firewall.
 It can be enabled for a particular set of ingress locations.
-The ModSecurity module must first be enabled by by enabling ModSecurity in the [ConfigMap](configmap.md#enable-modsecurity).
+The ModSecurity module must first be enabled by enabling ModSecurity in the [ConfigMap](configmap.md#enable-modsecurity).
 Note this will enable ModSecurity for all paths, and each path must be disabled manually.